niksolaz/gotutorial/example_test/README.md

 # test file go
- for more info you can read [a link][https://tutorialedge.net/golang/intro-testing-in-go/]
+ for more info you can read https://tutorialedge.net/golang/intro-testing-in-go/

 # 1
 go test